Coefficient systems on the A_2 Bruhat-Tits building: Orbits in coefficient systems

 Moreover, if $g\in H_e$ and $g\cdot e_i=e_i$ for all $i$, then $g\in I_v$.
 So $g$ must stabilise all chambers adjacent to $e_i$, for $i=1,\dots,p$, and thus $g\in I_{e_i}$ by Proposition \ref{propn: adjacent chambers facet subgroup}, so hypothesis 1 is also satisfied.\\

-Therefore, to apply Lemma \ref{lem: crucial}, it remains only to prove hypothesis 4, i.e. that $H_e/I_v=(S\cap H_e)/K_v$.
-Again, since $H_e/I_v$ has order $p$, we only need to show that $S\cap H_e\not\subseteq I_v$, and this only requires us to show that $S\cap H_e$ does not stabilise $e_i$ for some $i$.\\
+Therefore, to apply Lemma \ref{lem: crucial}, it remains only to prove hypothesis 4, i.e. that $H_e/I_v=(I\cap H_e)/K_v$.
+Again, since $H_e/I_v$ has order $p$, we only need to show that $i\cap H_e\not\subseteq I_v$, and this only requires us to show that $I\cap H_e$ does not stabilise $e_i$ for some $i$.\\

-Using Proposition \ref{propn: adjacent chambers facet subgroup}, we can realise $S\cap H_e$ as
+Using Proposition \ref{propn: adjacent chambers facet subgroup}, we can realise $I\cap H_e$ as

-But $S$ stabilises $C$, $d(D,C)=r$, $d(C,F_k)=n+1$ and $d(C,F)=n+2$, so it follows from Corollary \ref{cor: gallery fixing} that any element of $I$ that stabilises $F$ will stabilise $F_k$ and $D$, and hence every chamber adjacent to $e$, i.e. $I\cap \text{Stab}_G(F)\subseteq I\cap H_e$ by Proposition \ref{propn: adjacent chambers facet subgroup}.
+But $I$ stabilises $C$, $d(D,C)=r$, $d(C,F_k)=n+1$ and $d(C,F)=n+2$, so it follows from Corollary \ref{cor: gallery fixing} that any element of $I$ that stabilises $F$ will stabilise $F_k$ and $D$, and hence every chamber adjacent to $e$, i.e. $I\cap \text{Stab}_G(F)\subseteq I\cap H_e$ by Proposition \ref{propn: adjacent chambers facet subgroup}.

-But by our assumption on $S$, there must exist an element of $S$ that fixes $F$ but does not fix any $E_i$, i.e. there exists an element of $S\cap H_e$ that lies outside $I_v$ as required.
-Therefore, $H_e\cap S/I_v=H_e/I_v$ as required.\\
+But by Proposition \ref{propn: distance fixing}, there exists an element of $I$ that fixes $F$ but does not fix any $E_i$, i.e. there exists an element of $I\cap H_e$ that lies outside $I_v$ as required.
+Therefore, $H_e\cap I/I_v=H_e/I_v$ as required.\\